jessea100/SWEET/mentors/Mentor Email 5203e7abb6b54c4990dca41de5258bd0.md

 Dear Seyoun (Jess) Byun,

 I hope this email finds you well.
-My name is Jessea James, and I am currently a summer intern at UNC Chapel Hill with Carolina Health Informatics Program..
+My name is Jessea James, and I am currently a summer intern at UNC Chapel Hill with Carolina Health Informatics Program.
 I recently came across your profile and was intrigued by your work as a PhD student.

 I am particularly interested in learning more about your research focus and career aspirations.
 Could we schedule a brief meeting or a phone call at your convenience?
 I would greatly appreciate the opportunity to hear about your experiences, research interests, and any insights you may have regarding pursuing a PhD and beyond.